-where $D_i^R$ denotes the duration of the i-th reference segment, and where $N_i^R$ and $N_i^S$ are respectively the number of speakers according to the reference or the number of speakers hypothesized by the diarization system. $N_i^C$ is the number of speakers that are correctly matched by the diarization system.
-Note that with overlapping speech, both $N^R$ and $N^S$ can be larger than one.
-Our speaker diarization systems are not capable of detecting overlapping speech, and thus $N^S$ is either zero or one.
+where D_i^R denotes the duration of the i-th reference segment, and where N_i^R and N_i^S are respectively the number of speakers according to the reference and the number of speakers hypothesized by the diarization system.
+N_i^C is the number of speakers that are correctly matched by the diarization system.
+Note that, with overlapping speech, both N^R and N^S can be larger than one.
+Our speaker diarization systems are not capable of detecting overlapping speech, and thus N^S is either zero or one.
 While NIST defines protocols to evaluate performance with or without the scoring of overlapping speech, the primary metric includes overlap.
 Consequently all results discussed in the text involve the scoring of overlapping speech.
 Corresponding results where overlapping speech is not scored are included in the tables for comparative purposes only.

-5.2 Datasets
+B. Datasets

 Following the protocols and metrics discussed above, our experimental systems were optimized on a development dataset of 23 meetings from the NIST RT'04, '05 and '06 evaluation datasets.
 Performance was then assessed on the independent RT'07 and RT'09 evaluation datasets.
 There is no overlap between development and evaluation datasets and in all cases no prior knowledge is available except an approximate idea of the number of speakers.
-This is used solely in the case of the bottom-up system and only so that the system is initialization with a number of clusters that exceeds the maximum number of true speakers.
+This is used solely in the case of the bottom-up system and only so that the system is initialized with a number of clusters that exceeds the maximum number of true speakers.
 In all cases we report only results obtained on the evaluation datasets.